How to get lower insurance rates

 Consider less coverage for lower insurance rates.

 Suppose you have an older vehicle or one that’s not in good shape.
-In that case, you might want to consider dropping comprehensive and collision coverage.
+In that case, you might consider dropping comprehensive and collision coverage.
 Depending on the vehicle’s age and condition and your driving record, the insurance company might consider it a total loss.
 Have a conversation with your insurance agent to see if they advise dropping any part of your insurance coverage to get lower insurance rates.

 Take advantage of insurance discounts.